ray155093/azure-docs.zh-tw/articles/security/azure-security-response-center.md

 <properties
-   pageTitle="Microsoft 安全性回應中心 | Microsoft Azure"
-   description="本文提供的策劃清單可用來取得更多有關 MSRC 作法和建議的 Microsoft 安全性回應中心 (MSRC) 資源的詳細資訊。" services="security" documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="Microsoft Security Response Center | Microsoft Azure" description="The article provides a curated list of Microsoft Security Response Center (MSRC) resources that can be used to obtain more information about MSRC practices and recommendations." services="security" documentationCenter="na" authors="TomShinder"